 The Company accounts for income taxes using the asset and liability approach, the objective of which is to establish deferred tax assets and liabilities for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities at enacted tax rates expected to be in effect when such amounts are realized or settled.
-A valuation allowance is established for deferred tax assets if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+A valuation allowance is established for deferred tax assets will not be realized.
 A valuation allowance is established, when necessary, to reduce the deferred tax assets to the amount that is more likely than not to be realized.